Logo

 Our primary logo

-While the symbol can stand alone within our product ecosystem, the full horizontal lockup should be the default choice to ensure brand recognition.
+The horizontal lockup is our core mark and should be used across all brand communications, marketing materials and external facing environments.
+While the symbol can function independently within the product ecosystem, the full horizontal lockup should remain the default choice to ensure brand recognition.

-While the symbol can stand alone within our product ecosystem, the full horizontal lockup should be the default choice to ensure brand recognition.
+The horizontal lockup is our core mark and should be used across all brand communications, marketing materials and external facing environments.
+While the symbol can function independently within the product ecosystem, the full horizontal lockup should remain the default choice to ensure brand recognition.

 Symbol & stacked logo